govau/design-system-site/content/templates/home/main.md

 ---
 layout: templates/demo
 ---
-The home page template includes all the building blocks to start creating a home page.
+The home page is usually the first experience a user will have with a product or service.

-The fully responsive page layout uses the `grid-12` component for alignment of content througout the sections.
+It needs to clearly explain what the product or service is.
+This should be the first thing a user sees when coming to the home page.

-The different sections can be themed with the `au-body--dark` or `au-body--alt` css classes.
-Allowing you to customise the layout to meet your user needs.
+It should help users find what they are looking for by highlighting important sections and information.